omar-polo/gmid/README.md

 # gmid

+> **Warning**
-**the `master` branch is WIP: it's what gmid 2.0 will be, with breaking changes et al.  Please use the latest release from the 1.8 branch for a stable and documented experience, thank you.**
+> The `master` branch is WIP: it's what gmid 2.0 will be, with
+> breaking changes et al.  Please use the latest release from the 1.8
+> branch for a stable and documented experience, thank you.**

-gmid is a fast Gemini server written with security in mind.
-I initially wrote it to serve static files, but it has grown into a featureful server.
+gmid is a full-featured Gemini server written with security in mind.

-## Features

-(random order)

- - sandboxed by default on OpenBSD, Linux and FreeBSD
- - reconfiguration: reload the running configuration without interruption
- - automatic redirect/error pages (see `block return`)
- - IRI support (RFC3987)
- - automatic certificate generation for config-less mode
- - reverse proxying
- - FastCGI support
- - virtual hosts
- - location rules
- - event-based asynchronous I/O model
- - low memory footprint
- - small codebase, easily hackable
+It can serve static files, has optional FastCGI and proxying support, and a rich configuration syntax.

 ## Internationalisation (IRIs, UNICODE, punycode, all that stuff)